SAP-archive/teched2021-ANA160/exercises/ex2/Introduction_and_prerequisites.md

-7. In the middle of the screen, you’ll find some short cuts to the **Space Management** and **Data Builder**, as well as an RSS feed of trending topics on SAP Data Warehouse Cloud.
+7. In the middle of the screen, we will find some short cuts to the **Space Management** and **Data Builder**, as well as an RSS feed of trending topics on SAP Data Warehouse Cloud.

    ![MiddleScreen](Images/LogOn_to_DWCimages/MiddleScreen.png)